Robo-Advisors: Pros, Cons, and Who They Actually Fit

 Things to Know Before You Start

 You own ETFs, not individual companies.
 Robo-advisors invest in fund baskets, not specific stocks.
-If you want a managed account that holds individual companies, a robo-advisor is a different product from what you are looking for.
+Want a managed account that holds individual companies?
+That's a different product entirely.

 Communication goes through a platform, not a specific person.
-There is no individual adviser assigned to your account.
+There's no individual adviser assigned to your account.
 Questions go to a help center, chat support, or a call-center team.
-That is by design and it keeps costs low.
-Know this before you sign up.
+That's by design, and it's how they keep costs low.
+Just know that going in.

 The questionnaire is a simplified model.
 You answer a short set of questions and get assigned to a risk category.
 That category determines your allocation.
-The model does its best with the information it has.
-It does not change unless you log in and update your answers.
+It does its best with what it has, but it doesn't change unless you log in and update your answers yourself.

-Diversification does not eliminate risk.
+Diversification doesn't eliminate risk.
 A broadly diversified ETF portfolio will still drop in a broad market downturn.
-Holding hundreds of companies through ETFs protects against a single company failing, not against the market falling broadly.
+Hundreds of companies through ETFs protects against one company failing.
+It doesn't protect against the market falling broadly.
 All investing involves the real possibility of losing money.

 Premium tiers add cost.
-Some robo-advisors offer higher tiers with access to human advisers.
-Those tiers typically cost more.
-Read the full pricing before assuming the base fee covers everything you want.
+Some robo-advisors offer higher tiers with access to human advisers, and those cost more.
+Read the full pricing before you assume the base fee covers everything you want.

 Who a Robo-Advisor Fits Best

-Investors who want low-cost, hands-off market exposure and do not need a specific person to call.
+If you want low-cost, hands-off market exposure and don't need a specific person to call, this is probably your product.

 A robo-advisor is probably a good fit if:

-• You want to set it up and not think about it.
-Day-to-day decisions are not something you want to make.
+- You want to set it up and forget about it.
+No day-to-day decisions.

-• Keeping fees low is your top priority.
-The 0.25% fee structure is genuinely inexpensive compared to most alternatives.
+- Keeping fees low is your top priority.
+At 0.25%, the fee structure is genuinely inexpensive compared to most alternatives.

-• You do not need direct access to a specific person.
-A help center or chat support is enough.
+- You don't need direct access to a specific person.
+Chat support or a help center is enough.

 If You Want Something Different

 Those are legitimate preferences.
-They also describe a different kind of product from a robo-advisor.
+They just describe a different kind of product.

 NarStar LLC is registered with the State of Utah (CRD #337496) and conditionally registered with the State of Texas.
 You can verify both at adviserinfo.sec.gov/firm/summary/337496 (opens in new tab).

-If a robo-advisor is actually the better fit for your situation, we will say so.
-The goal is for you to end up with the right structure, not to sign up for something that does not serve you.
+If a robo-advisor is actually the better fit for your situation, we'll say so.
+The goal is for you to end up with the right structure, not to sign up for something that doesn't serve you.

 Not Sure Which Fits You?